strawberry-design-system/strawberry-ui/README.md

 ## ❤️ Contribuição

-Quer ajudar a deixar o Strawberry UI ainda mais doce?
-Contribuições são super bem-vindas!
-Basta abrir uma issue ou um pull request no repositório.
+Want to help make Strawberry UI even sweeter?
+Contributions are more than welcome!
+Just open an issue or a pull request in the repository.

 ## 📜 Licença

-Este projeto está sob a [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).